hipnologo/openai_azure_text2speech/README.md

 3. Make and test your changes.
 4. Submit a pull request.

+For a detailed guide, please refer to our [CONTRIBUTING.md](CONTRIBUTING.md) file.

 Make sure to follow the coding style and add test cases for any new code.
 Feel free to reach out if you have any questions.

 <a href="https://www.buymeacoffee.com/hipnologod" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>